 To make a sling cut out a triangular piece of cloth.
 You can use a towel, blanket, or sheets.
 You can even cut up clothing if you have to.
 Wrap the material around the arm which should be bent at the elbow.
 Tie the two ends of the cloth at the shoulder.
 The hand can stick out at the bottom of the sling.

 If bitten on the leg:

 You need to find something to use to support (splint) the limb.
-You can use a rolled up paper, a sturdy stick or even rolled up clothing.
-Use a bandage or use something as a bandage to tie the support to the leg.
+You can use rolled-up paper, a sturdy stick, or even rolled-up clothing.
+Use a bandage or use something like a bandage to tie the support to the leg.

 Venomous or Not

 It is useful to know if the snake that bit you is venomous or not.

 - Venomous snakes tend to leave 1 to 2 puncture wounds, but even if you think it may not be venomous, go to the hospital.

 - Don’t be fooled by the size!
 Small-sized venomous snakes can be just as deadly.

 - All rattlesnakes are venomous!
 Some rattlesnakes are more dangerous than others.